tgstoecker/MuWU/README.md

 # :arrow_double_down: Download & Setup

 There are 2 ways of using MuWU:
-* via cloning this repo and then using conda installation of necessary software at runtime
+* via cloning this repo and then using conda/mamba installation of necessary software at runtime
-* a singularity container, which includes a and requires no further downloads except for the container itself
+* a singularity container, which requires no further downloads except for the container itself

 ## Option 1.
 Cloning of this repo and download/installation of software at runtime